You leave your pet at the veterinarian for an operation. How does that feel?

 Sometimes they get away with it — and sometimes they don’t.
 When things don’t go well, the one who pays the price is the poor dog or cat.

 Certain areas of the body are more problematic than others in terms of healing.

-Your veterinarian should go over the possible complications with you before surgery to prepare you for the aftermath.
+Your vet should go over the possible complications with you before surgery to prepare you for the aftermath.

 The patient should be in as healthy a state as possible before surgery.
 Try to keep your pet hydrated, on a balanced diet and at a healthy weight.

 After surgery, check with your vet immediately if you think an incision doesn’t look good.
 Send a picture or schedule a brief appointment.
 This is truly a case where early intervention will ward off a much bigger problem.

 Leave the vet’s office with clear and concise instructions about how to monitor your pet and the incision.

 Protecting the incision and restricting exercise are the cornerstones of a speedy recovery.